kevinGodell/pipe2jpeg/README.md

 # pipe2jpeg
-Parse individual jpegs from an ffmpeg pipe when output codec is set to mjpeg and format is set to image2pipe, singlejpeg, mjpeg, or mpjeg.
+Parse individual jpegs from an ffmpeg pipe when output codec(-c:v) is set to mjpeg and format(-f) is set to image2pipe, singlejpeg, mjpeg, or mpjpeg.
 ###installation:
 ```
 npm install pipe2jpeg --save